nrfconnect/sdk-nrf/samples/matter/lock/README.rst

    :local:
    :depth: 2

-This door lock sample demonstrates the usage of the `Matter`_ (formerly Project Connected Home over IP, Project CHIP) application layer to build a door lock device with one basic bolt.
+This door lock sample demonstrates the usage of the :ref:`Matter <ug_matter>` (formerly Project Connected Home over IP, Project CHIP) application layer to build a door lock device with one basic bolt.
-This device works as a Matter accessory, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
+This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
 You can use this sample as a reference for creating your own application.

 Requirements